 Our waste team will offer advice and answer questions, as well as ensuring you are stocked up on CLEAR and food waste recycling bags.

-The changes will help us hit the 70% recycling target and allow existing fortnightly waste collections to be kept, instead of considering moving to a three or four-week arrangement.
+The changes will now help us reach the 70% recycling target and allow existing fortnightly waste collections to be kept, instead of considering moving to a three or four-week arrangement.

 Those who repeatedly fail to recycle could face a £100 fine.
-This will be as a last resort following awareness-raising exercises and notices from enforcement officers.
+Fines will only be issued as a last resort following awareness-raising exercises and notices from enforcement officers.

 Help us improve - don't include personal or financial information, e.g. your National Insurance number or credit card details.